aeberdinelli/express-php/README.md

 # ExpressPHP
-This framework tries to clone the NodeJS [express framework](https://www.npmjs.com/package/express) functionality.
+This framework tries to clone the NodeJS [ExpressJS framework](https://www.npmjs.com/package/express) functionality.

 ## Install
 **Note**: To run ExpressPHP you need PHP >= 7.0 and Apache.

 The preferred installation is using Composer:

-`composer require aeberdinelli/express-php v1.0.1`
+`composer require aeberdinelli/express-php v1.0.3`

 Then, move the .htaccess to the root of your site and you're done: